 My infrared heating pad (I also have a full body mat) has made my home much more popular in the last few years.

 (And now may be the time to get a little message through to my relatives – Get your own!)

 It can be used to relieve any type of pain, anywhere in your body, safely and naturally.
 And it has many other amazing uses (detox, weight loss, heart health, circulation problems, chronic illness and more) which I’ve written about many times.

-How ’bout you?
-What’s the most effective muscle knots reliever in your experience?
+How about you?
+What’s the most effective muscle knots reliever you ever tried?

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog..